Administrative Policies and Procedures Manual - Policy 4320: Purchasing Goods Off Campus

 Employees should receive advance approval from their supervisor before spending personal funds for a University purpose.
 Reimbursements for goods purchased by an employee on behalf of the University will be reviewed for appropriateness and may be denied.
 Incremental purchasing, splitting one large purchase into several small purchases, is prohibited.
 Items not authorized for reimbursement include salary payments, payments for outside services, and any unallowable expenditure.
 The University will not reimburse employees for purchases they make from entities that are prohibited from selling directly to the University.

 If an employee uses personal funds to purchase goods on behalf of the University, the employee may request reimbursement for up to $1,000 by submitting the required documentation via a request in Chrome River.
 New Mexico Gross Receipts Tax charged on the purchase of goods will not be reimbursed.
 If the reimbursement is for expenses associated with entertainment, in accordance with Section 5.2 of UAP 4000 (“Allowable and Unallowable Expenditures”), the name and affiliation of each person entertained must be provided.
 Entertainment expenses must have a valid University business purpose and must include individuals from outside the University community, who are in attendance due to a direct association with the University business purpose.
-In order to satisfy accountable plan requirements, requests for reimbursement must be submitted in Chrome River Expense and approved by the applicable departmental authority within sixty (60) calendar days after the date the expenses were paid or incurred.
-Requests not submitted and approved within sixty (60) days after the expense was paid or incurred will be reported to Payroll as taxable compensation.
+In order to satisfy accountable plan requirements, requests for reimbursement must have a valid University business purpose and be submitted in Chrome River Expense and approved by the applicable departmental authority within sixty (60) calendar days after the date the expenses were paid or incurred.
+Requests not submitted and approved within sixty (60) days after the expense was paid or incurred, and those without a valid University business purpose (but authorized by an exception to policy), will be reported to Payroll as taxable compensation.

 6. Approval of Reimbursement Requests